Coopersmith Career Consulting | Evaluated Learning Experience

 Upon successful completion of this course, students will be able to: describe the history and philosophy of the American criminal justice system; discuss the nature and extent of crime in America; analyze the impact and consequences of crime; evaluate the development, concepts, and functions of law in the criminal justice system; and describe the structure of contemporary federal, state, and local justice agencies and processes.

-Introduction to Criminal Justice (JUS-175) is designed to provide an introduction to the criminal justice system.
-This course's primary goal is to develop a general understanding of the criminal justice system and its response to crime in society today.
-Students will consider crime in the United States, explore the criminal justice system (policing, courts, and corrections), and examine several special issues relevant to criminal justice today.
+Introduction to Criminal Justice (JUS-175) is designed to provide an introduction to the criminal justice system with a primary goal of developing a general understanding of the criminal justice system and its response to crime in society today.
+Students explore crime in the United States, the criminal justice system (policing, courts, and corrections), and several special issues relevant to criminal justice today.